rk68/Ethereum-Twitter-Bot/README.md

 # Ethereum-Twitter-Bot
 Twitter bot: Updates followers with Ethereum price, market cap and volume every three hours (data taken from coingecko).

+Note: Change the keys in api_key.py to your own developer account keys.